ryanslikesocool/UnityFoundation-Generators/Sources~/FoundationGenerators/NOTES.md

 Make generated objects internal to avoid naming conflicts, since the code will be generated for every assembly.

 # Code Gen
-You CANNOT use files created manually inside generated code, which sucks major butt.
+You CANNOT use files created manually inside generated code, which really sucks.

 Generate whole files with
 ```cs